 We still think the best fans around are the Dyson Pure Cool (which sits at the top of our best Dyson fan list, too) and the Vornado 660 Large Air Circulator.
 The former it's a rather beautiful edifice that both moves and purifies the air.
 The latter bends giant tubes of air to its will, and is now available in desk and pedestal versions.

 There’s a lot of choice out there though, as you'll see in our list below.
 You can snap up a cheap pedestal fan at Bing Lee that does the job perfectly well, or opt for a retro-style one like the little desktop Swan.
 Alternatively, you could splash out and get yourself a handsome bladeless Dyson Cool Desk fan.
-Doubtless there'll be at least some of these in the forthcoming Black Friday event too.

 How to buy the best fan